utech626/XPathTools2022/readme.md

 # XPath Tools
 This project is a VS 20222 Version of the XPath Tool Extension.
+A new project was needed as shared project contained too many dependencies on older versions of Visual Studio.

 A Visual Studio Extension which can run any XPath and XPath function; navigates through results at the click of a button.
 Can show and copy any XPath incl.
 XML namespaces, avoiding XML namespace induced headaches.
 Keeps track of the current XPath via the statusbar.